hammerheim-game/hammerheim-rules/3-equipment.md

 Prepare Shot: A pistol takes a whole turn to reload, so you may only fire every other turn.
 If you have a brace of pistols (i.e., two) you may fire every turn.
-Save Modifier: Pistols are even better at penetrating armour than their Strength value of 4 suggests.
-A model wounded by a pistol must take its armour save with a -2 modifier.
+Save Modifier: Pistols are even better at penetrating armor than their Strength value of 4 suggests.
+A model wounded by a pistol must take its armor save with a -2 modifier.
 Hand-to-Hand: Pistols can be used in hand-to-hand combat as well as for shooting.
 A model armed with a pistol and another close combat weapon gains +1 Attack, which is